surmwill/recycler_unity/README.md

 The Recycler this endcap is a part of.

-### State
+### IsVisible
 ```
-public RecyclerScrollRectContentState State { get; }
+public bool?
+IsVisible { get; }
 ```

-The current state of the endcap.

-Note that until fetching is complete, the state will report as in the pool.
+Whether the endcap is visible in the viewport or not.
+Null indicates it is pooled.

 ### RectTransform
 ```